THE UNTOLD STORY OF BABY TRAFFICKING IN VICTORIA DURING THE 1940s/50s/60s INTRODUCTION BABIES sold for 50 POUND IN VICTORIA AUSTRALIA

-Australian Governments have yet to acknowledge the plight of many of vulnerable mothers and their infants during the 1940s, 50’s, and 60s who were sold to couples for 50 pounds.
-These
+Australian Governments have yet to acknowledge the plight of many of vulnerable infants who were sold to couples for 50 pounds.

 The babies born in the era prior to the proclamation of the 1964 Adoption Of Children act (this is the era this paper focuses on) are now adults 50 years and upwards, some of these people may have passed away before knowing the truth about their birth circumstances.
 The search /research continues or has not yet begun for some adults who were caught up in this period of baby